theochavannes/home-insurance/README.md

 ### Step 8 (Optional): Run an automl
-Once steps 1-5 are done, you can run an automl if you want.
+Once steps 6 is done, you can run an automl if you want.
 Go in the folder home_insurance/helpers.
 Then in a prompt, execute: